Polynomial argmin for recovery and approximation of multivariate discontinuous functions: Introduction

 \subsection{Outline}

 In the motivational Section \ref{sec:motivation} we show that our polynomial argmin strategy is already efficient in some non-trivial cases.
-For instance, it allows {\it exact recovery} when $f$ is a polynomial, or an algebraic function, or a piecewise polynomial.
-In particular it can model exactly the indicator function of the unit disk, sharply contrasting with classical approximants.
+For instance, it allows {\it exact recovery} when $f$ is a polynomial, or an algebraic function, or a (possibly discontinuous) piecewise polynomial.

-However, exact recovery by a polynomial argmin cannot be guaranteed in general, and in Section \ref{sec:sos} we provide a numerical scheme to obtain the polynomial $p$ in~\eqref{arg-intro} when knowledge on $f$ is only though its finitely many values on a sample of points $(\x(i))_{i\in I}\subset\X$ {(without a priori knowledge on its distribution).} We reformulate our polynomial argmin strategy in the framework of sum of squares (SOS) positivity certificates so that finding $p$ amounts to solving a semidefinite optimization problem whose size is controlled by the degree of {$p$ in $y$} and the sample size.
+However, exact recovery by a polynomial argmin cannot be guaranteed in general, and in Section \ref{sec:sos} we provide a numerical scheme to obtain the polynomial $p$ which appears in~\eqref{arg-intro}, when knowledge on $f$ is only though its finitely many values on a sample of points $(\x(i))_{i\in I}\subset\X$ {(and without any a priori knowledge on its distribution).} We reformulate our polynomial argmin strategy in the framework of univariate sum of squares (SOS) positivity certificates so that finding $p$ amounts to solving a semidefinite optimization problem whose size is controlled by the degree of {$p$ in $y$} and the sample size.

 Finally, in Section \ref{sec:examples} we also provide a set of numerical experiments to evaluate {the efficiency of our proposed polynomial argmin strategy on a sample of problems.} We observe that it performs remarkably well to approximate challenging discontinuous functions already tested in \cite{constructive-1}, as well as non trival two-dimensional examples of functions whose set of discontinuities has positive dimension.
 We have also compared with machine learning methods based on neural networks. {In all our experiments, the proposed method achieves far better accuracy with simpler representation of the approximant.}